 Cannabidiol as a Strategy to Treat Alcohol Dependence

-INVESTIGATORS: Giordano de Guglielmo, PharmD, PhD
+INVESTIGATOR: Giordano de Guglielmo, PharmD, PhD

 STUDY LOCATION: University of California, San Diego